This post may contain affiliate links. Please read my disclosure policy.

 What are those cute little toasted pieces of bread in the bowl?
 How do I make those?

-Crostini are slices of French bread that have been drizzled with olive oil and baked or broiled in the oven so they get golden brown and toasty.
+- Crostini are slices of French bread that have been drizzled with olive oil and baked or broiled on a parchment lined baking sheet in the oven so they get golden brown and toasty.